If you’re reading this, then you already know that to purchase medical marijuana in the state of Arizona you need an MMJ card.

 According to the Arizona Medical Marijuana Act, a qualifying patient may not consume medical marijuana at a dispensary but may eat medical marijuana in foods or use infused products at other locations.
 State law lists places where a qualifying patient may not smoke medical marijuana, including public places.
 A qualifying patient who lives in a nursing care institution, hospice, assisted living facility, or adult foster care home or who attends an adult day health care facility may also have to follow restrictions imposed by the facility.

-Can I Consume Cannabis in My Car?
+Can I Consume medical Cannabis in My Car?

 No. A patient cannot drive while under the influence of marijuana.